Fletcher13/secrets/README.md

 ## Implementation Details

-Every `secrets.Store` directory contains a `.secretskeys` subdirectory.
+Every `darkstore.Store` directory contains a `.darkstorekeys` subdirectory.
 This directory manages the encryption keys for the store.

 ### Key Management

-In the `.secretskeys` directory, you will find:
+In the `.darkstorekeys` directory, you will find:
 - `currentkey`: A single byte file indicating which key number (0-255) is currently used for newly encrypted data.
 - `key<N>`: One or more binary files, where `<N>` is a number between 0